jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_5_Clean_Up.md

 **!!!** When prompted for the password, don't forget to type: password,push

-- As in, your password, then a comma, then the word push.
+- As in: your password, then a comma, then the word push.
 No spaces.
 You'll have to say accept on your DUO app on your phone for it to continue

 **!!!** Common pitfall: Be aware that directory and directory/ with a trailing slash will have different behaviors in rsync. directory will move the whole directory. directory/ with the trailing slash will move only the contents of directory.